THE FEDERATION OF WOMEN LAWYERS (FIDA)

 WOMEN INTEGRATED DEVELOPMENT ORGANIZATION (WIDO)

 Ghana is an independent non-profit, local non-governmental organization located in the rural Upper West Region of Ghana.
 WIDO was founded in 2004 to address the prevailing social and economic inequalities experienced by women in the rural Upper West Region of Ghana, with a focus on livelihood, health and education.
-WIDO is a capacity building organiZation, and seeks to integrate field work with advocacy on women’s rights issues and livelihood security.
+WIDO is a capacity-building organisation and seeks to integrate fieldwork with advocacy on women’s rights issues and livelihood security.
 WIDO’s objective is to promote the realization of the human rights of women and children.